piyush7199/hld-architecture-handbook/03-challenges/3.1.1-url-shortener/README.md

 - **[Sequence Diagrams](./sequence-diagrams.md)** - Detailed interaction flows for URL creation, redirection, analytics, and failure scenarios
 - **[Design Decisions (This Over That)](./this-over-that.md)** - In-depth analysis of architectural choices and trade-offs
 - **[Pseudocode Implementations](./pseudocode.md)** - Detailed algorithm implementations for all core functions

 ---

+## Problem Statement

+Design a highly available, scalable URL shortening service like TinyURL or Bitly that can convert long URLs into short, memorable links.
+The system must handle billions of URLs, support extremely high read throughput (100:1 read-to-write ratio), provide sub-100ms redirect latency, and support custom aliases, expiration, and basic analytics.

+---